grpc/grpc.io/content/en/docs/guides/opentelemetry-metrics.md

 [OpenTelemetry SDK] to customize the views exported by OpenTelemetry.

 More and more gRPC components are being instrumented for observability.
-Currently, we have the following components instrumented -
+Currently, we have the following components instrumented:

 *   Per-call : Observe RPCs themselves (for example, latency.)
     *   Client Per-Call (stable, on by default) : Observe a client call